antvis/G6/docs/manual/middle/elements/shape-keyshape.en.md

   width: 500,
   height: 300,
   nodeStateStyles: {
-    // The state styles taking effect on keyShape only
+    // The state styles defined as following will take effect on keyShape only.
+To define state styles on other shapes, refer to the link Configure Styles for State above
     hover: {
       fillOpacity: 0.1,
       lineWidth: 10,